dlenski/openconnect/PAN_GlobalProtect_protocol_doc.md

 ```

 Possible causes:
-* The server did not accept the Client OS that openconnect has sent in the request.
-Try to test with different values for the `--os` parameter
+* The server did not accept the client OS that openconnect sent in the request.
+  Try to test with different values for the `--os` parameter.

-### getconfig errors from the Gateway (`/ssl-vpn/getconfig.esp`):
+### Gateway errors (`/ssl-vpn/getconfig.esp`):

 ```
 <response status="error">